 Cellphone mania has swept the world.
-All across the globe, people have acquired the portable gift of gab; Finnish wireless giant Nokia estimates that 1 billion people are currently using cellphones.8 Some make 45 calls or more a day.
+All across the globe, people have acquired the portable gift of gab; a Japanese industry body estimated that 1.25 billion people worldwide will be using cellphones in 2005.5 Some cellphone users make 45 calls or more a day.
 It has taken more than 100 years for the telephone to get to this point-getting smaller, acquiring push buttons, losing its cord connection.
-In 1964, the \star and # were added to the keypad.
+In 1964, the and # were added to the keypad.
 In 1973, the first cellphone call was processed.
 In its standard form, the phone is still so simply designed that even a young child can use it.
-However, it is now becoming more versatile and complex-a way of connecting to the Internet and the World Wide Web.
+However, it is now becoming more versatile and complex-a way of connecting to the internet and the World Wide Web.